16 Foundation Models for Economic Text and Expectations

 \[ \bar{\ell}(w_{1:T}; \theta) := -\frac{1}{T}\sum_{t=1}^T \log p_\theta(w_t \mid w_{1:t-1}). \tag{16.2}\]

-exactly the object studied in Information Theory.
+Under stationarity, the right-hand side of Equation 16.3 does not depend on \(t\).
+This is exactly the cross-entropy object studied in Information Theory.
 Perplexity is defined as

 Show the code